Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (c) The surety shall be in the form of an assignment of funds, bond, security device, or other means acceptable to the City Finance Director in consultation with the City Attorney.

-(d) The performance surety authorized by this section shall remain in effect until the City determines, in writing, that the standards bonded for have been met.
-Once the mitigation installation has been accepted by the Planning Director or Public Works Director, the bond may be reduced to 20 percent of the original mitigation cost estimate and shall become a maintenance surety.
+(d) The performance surety authorized by this section shall remain in effect until the City determines, in writing, that the permit conditions, code requirements and/or standards bonded for have been met.
+Once the mitigation installation has been accepted by the Director or designee, the bond may be reduced to 20 percent of the original mitigation cost estimate and shall become a maintenance surety.
 Said maintenance surety shall generally be held by the City for a period of five years to ensure that the required mitigation has been fully implemented and demonstrated to function, and may be held for longer periods under Section 14.88.277(c).

 (e) Depletion, failure, or collection of surety funds shall not discharge the obligation of an applicant to complete required mitigation, maintenance, monitoring, or restoration.